jschmer/PyMangaReader/BUILD.md

 ### Building
 Checkout the repository, launch compile_ui.py to compile Qt designer and resource files to python and run `python PyMangaReader.pyw`.

-To generate a native package with all dependencies, install [cx_Freeze] and run `python setup.py build`
+To generate a native package with all dependencies, install [cx_Freeze] and run `python build_package.py`
+You'll get a zip archive with reasonable name taken from the last git tag and the architecture you are on.
+Example: `PyMangaReader.win-x64.v0.3-preview13.zip`

 [Python3]: http://www.python.org/
 [PyQt5]: http://www.riverbankcomputing.co.uk/software/pyqt/download5